xocite/plktio/src/posts/2019/12-December/2019-12-31-onto-the-new-year.md

 ---

 Wow, what a year it has been.
-If you're reading this, it means I've successfully completed my first New Year's Resolution of self-hosting this website.
+If you're reading this, it means I've successfully completed my first New Year's Resolution of hosting this website on my own web server.
 It is now live on a VPS at [Hetzner](https://hetzner.com) complete with a HTTPS certificate signed by [Let's Encrypt](https://letsencrypt.org).
+While this isn't a huge achievement in itself, I've done much more than simply copy the static files to */var/www/html*.

 The journey to self-hosting this blog took longer than anticipated because I spent a lot of time creating a reproducible setup.
 This means I can recreate